Resurgence in the two-field scalar and spinor Quantum Electrodynamics Euler-Heisenberg Lagrangian

 In Sec.\,\ref{sec:review} we begin by briefly reviewing some of the relevant concepts in resurgent and resummation analyses while fixing our notations and conventions.
 In Sec.\,\ref{sec:2fieldEHL} we discuss the one-loop QED and SQED effective Lagrangian, and its asymptotic expansions, which will be the main starting point of our investigation.
 Known special-function series expressions for the real and imaginary parts are reviewed.
 Then, in Sec.\,\ref{sec:large-n-expansion} we discuss various theoretical aspects associated with the weak-field expansion and the Borel transform in the two-field case.
 Here, the weak-field expansion is reorganised as a single-variable asymptotic series, keeping the field ratio fixed, and the large-order behaviour of the expansion coefficients is derived using Borel dispersion relations.
 The two-field Borel plane is shown to contain singularities on both real and imaginary axes, unlike the single-field case.
 Explicit asymptotic formulas are obtained here for QED and SQED coefficients, revealing alternating and non-alternating factorial growth.
 The dependence on the field ratio is shown to interpolate smoothly between the single-field magnetic and electric limits.
 Numerical checks confirm rapid convergence to the predicted asymptotics.
 Then, in Sec.\,\ref{sec:resum} we attempt to reconstruct the full two-field EHL from weak-field data using Pad\'{e}–Borel and Pad\'{e}–Conformal–Borel resummation techniques.
 The Pad\'{e}–Borel method is seen to successfully reproduce both the real and imaginary parts for moderate field ratios, thereby capturing Schwinger pair-production effects.
 For large field ratios, the standard Pad\'{e}–Borel resummation diverges from the special-function series expressions in the strong-field regime and fails to capture the sign-changing features in spinor QED.
 A conformal mapping of the Borel plane is observed to improve convergence and accuracy in QED significantly.
-In SQED, however, conformal improvement provides only marginal gains.
+Similar conformal mappings in the SQED EHL also lead to minor improvements in the reconstruction.
 Detailed numerical comparisons with the theoretical analyses and exact special-function results are presented.
 We summarise the main results and conclude in Sec.\,\ref{sec:conclusion}.